 By Timothy R. Zoph

-Timothy R. Zoph is senior vice president, administration/CIO, Northwestern Memorial HealthCare, Chicago.
-To contact Zoph about this column, email the Leadership editor and we will forward your email to Zoph.
+Timothy R. Zoph is senior vice president, administration/CIO, Northwestern Memorial HealthCare, Chicago (email Zoph via firstname.lastname@example.org).

 Aidin: Better Manage Your Post-Acute Provider Network and Improve Patient Outcomes

 GE Healthcare: Delivering Sustainable Cost Reduction

 Citi’s Money 2 for Health: Your All-in-One Healthcare Payment Solution